ClimateWatch-Vizzuality/climate-watch/README.md

 ### App Actions

-The application actions file is free to import/export every module's actions individually or merge then into a big object of actions.
+The application actions file is free to import/export every module's actions individually or merge them into a big object containing all the actions.

 ### App Reducers